ErayEroglu/gitfix/gitfix-python/README.md

 ### Ready to go

- After those steps, you can run GitFix.py and GitFix will look for grammar errors and will correct them automatically.
+After those steps, you can run GitFix.py, and GitFix will look for grammar errors and correct them automatically.

- Afterwards you will receive the corrected content in a PR request to your repository.
+Afterwards, you will receive the corrected content in a PR request to your repository.

 ### How It Works

 <img src="./static/interaction_diagram.png" width="700">

-- GitFix uses GitHub API to fetch md and mdx files and passes these files to GPT4.
+- Gitfix uses Github API to fetch md and mdx files and passes these files to GPT4.

 - GPT4 indicates the grammar errors and suggests corrections.

 - GitFix forks the repository and pushes the corrections.
 If the target repository is owned by the github key owner, changes are pushed to a seperate branch.

-- Finally, a PR is sent to the target repository.
+- Finally, a PR request is sent to the target repository.

 ### Deploy It Yourself

 To run the gitfix server, you can simply create a docker image using our Dockerfile.
 During this process, docker copies the currently existing config file.

-Afterwards, you can use that image to deploy to any serverless providers that support streaming with Python applications.
+Afterwards, you can use that image to deploy to any serverless providers which supports streaming with python applications.

 This part is tricky, as there are not many hosting platforms that support streaming with Python, including Lambda (due to bugs in the Lambda adapter) and Vercel.
 To host our app, we preferred **[Fly.io](https://fly.io)** as it provides this rare feature.